cremalab/crema-components/src/components/ProgressBar/README.md

 # `<ProgressBar />`

 This component is intended to be used on processes that take longer than what a user would expect for a typical loading state.
-Examples include uploading, downloading, or even a page load that takes longer that what is typically expected.
+Examples include uploading, downloading, or even a page load that takes longer than what is typically expected.
 For traditional loading state use cases, it is recommended you use the [`<Loader />`](../Loader/README.md) component.

 ## Directory Structure